Security scanner integration

 Name, message, and description

-fields contain a short description of the vulnerability.
+The name and message fields contain a short description of the vulnerability.

-field provides more details.
+The description field provides more details.

-field is context-free and contains no information on where the vulnerability has been found,
+The name field is context-free and contains no information on where the vulnerability has been found,

-may repeat the location.
+whereas the message may repeat the location.

 As a visual example, this screenshot highlights where these fields are used when viewing a vulnerability as part of a pipeline view.

-For instance, a message
+For instance, a message for a vulnerability

-reported by Dependency Scanning gives information on the vulnerable dependency,
+reported by dependency scanning gives information on the vulnerable dependency,

-which is redundant with the location
+which is redundant with the location field of the vulnerability.

-field is preferred but the message
+The name field is preferred but the message field is used

 when the context/location cannot be removed from the title of the vulnerability.

-To illustrate, here is an example vulnerability object reported by a Dependency Scanning scanner,
+To illustrate, here is an example vulnerability object reported by a dependency scanning scanner,

-and where the message
+and where the message repeats the location field:

 {